abhimanyu1990/Grails-spring-security-rest-plugin-configuration/README.md

 Grails-spring-security-rest-plugin
 ==================================

-1. First you need to follow https://github.com/abhimanyu1990/Grails-Springsecurity-username-email-login to configure spring security in your application.
+Step 1.
+First you need to follow https://github.com/abhimanyu1990/Grails-Springsecurity-username-email-login to configure spring security in your application.
-2. Now moodify your BuildConfig.groovy and add below line in plugin to install the spring security rest plugin
+Step 2.
+Now moodify your BuildConfig.groovy and add below line in plugin to install the spring security rest plugin
 ```
 compile ":spring-security-rest:1.4.1.RC2", {
     excludes: 'spring-security-core'